Adding comments to Hugo using Gitalk commenting system

 I switched themes shortly after I wrote this article and my theme didn’t support Gitalk.
 I have been looking for an alternative and switched to Giscus.
 It was super easy to set up and uses discussions instead of issues.
-You can read about how I set it up here .
+You can read about how I set it up in this blog post.
 All the links still work below if you are still interested in Gitalk but the site not longer uses it.

 Not a good start Disqus